How do robotic arms work? A comprehensive 2025 guide

 The various robot arm types

-Robot arms, often called robotic manipulators, are a key part of Industrial robots.
-The term "robotic arms" is used to describe a diverse grouping of robotic mechanisms.
-While these robots share some commonalities, each has unique features making it more suited to certain tasks.
+Robot arms, often called robotic manipulators, are a key part of industrial robots.
+Robotic arms generally refer to a diverse grouping of robotic arm mechanism families.
+While these robots share some commonalities, each has unique features making it more suited to certain jobs.

 The different types of robotic arms you'll find include: